mvolkmann/blog/src/smalltalk.md

   Any kind of object, referred to as a "receiver", can be passed as a message argument as long as it responds to the messages that will be sent to it.
-- It provides automatic version control.
+- It provides versioning and development history.
 - It has a great web app. framework (Seaside) and a great CMS framework (Pier).

 Smalltalk has the following cons: